utopia-foss/dantro/doc/plotting/creators/ext.rst

 .. _pcr_ext:

-The :py:class:`~dantro.plot_creators.pcr_ext.ExternalPlotCreator`
+The :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator`
 =================================================================

-The :py:class:`~dantro.plot_creators.pcr_ext.ExternalPlotCreator` focusses on creating plots from a Python function, the so-called *plot function*.
+The :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator` focusses on creating plots from a Python function, the so-called *plot function*.
 The term *external* refers to its ability to invoke plot functions from external modules, which can also be loaded from some file path.

 .. note::

-    There are specializations of the :py:class:`~dantro.plot_creators.pcr_ext.ExternalPlotCreator` that make plotting of data originating from parameter sweeps easier.
+    There are specializations of the :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator` that make plotting of data originating from parameter sweeps easier.
     See :ref:`pcr_psp`.

 .. contents::